WenjieDu/SAITS/README.md

 `Wenjie Du, David Cote, and Yan Liu.
 SAITS: Self-Attention-based Imputation for Time Series.
 Expert Systems with Applications, 219:119619, 2023.`

 ## ❖ Acknowledgments
 Thanks to Mitacs and NSERC (Natural Sciences and Engineering Research Council of Canada) for funding support.
 Thanks to Ciena for providing computing resources.
-Thanks to all reviewers for helping improve the quality of this paper.
+Thanks to all our reviewers for helping improve the quality of this paper.
 And thank you all for your attention to this work! ❤️

 ### ✨Stars/forks/issues/PRs are all welcome!